Updated March 31, 2026

 - Commercial auto liability minimums in Mississippi are $25,000/$50,000/$25,000, which matters for service trucks, trailers, and field crews moving between wind turbine installation sites.

-- Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, so a current certificate may be needed before a project office or yard is approved.
+- Most commercial leases in Mississippi require proof of general liability coverage, so a current certificate may be needed before a project office or yard is approved.

 - Coverage needs should be matched to the job, including liability, hired auto, non-owned auto, inland marine for tools and mobile property, and commercial umbrella for higher coverage limits.